loganlucas13/fish-and-fitness/README.md

 -   Integration with the [Strava API](https://developers.strava.com/docs/reference/) to retrieve accurate workout and route data
 -   A wide variety of collectable fish to entice further physical activites!

+#### Why Django?
+We have plans to further develop this project, with it increasing in scale significantly.
+When deciding between Django and Flask, we learned that Django is a more comprehensive framework with tools-included, so we opted for it over Flask.

 ## How to use this project

 ### Strava API Setup